I Fell in Love with the Devil: Music video

 A music video for the song was directed by Elliott Lester, who previously directed "Head Above Water", and it premiered on July 15, 2019.
 Lavigne has been sharing teaser photos of the video shoot to promote the song which later caused the accusations of her being anti-religious by using religious images to promote the song.
 Some scenes were shot at the Golden Oak Ranch in Newhall, California.
 The video version of the song features elements from both the album version and radio edit while a portion of the bridge was inserted at the beginning.
 It features Lavigne driving a hearse and transporting her coffin.
 Later, she is seen in a dark forest wearing goth-inspired ensemble, clutching a silver cross and interspersed with scenes of her playing a piano adorned with branches.
-Zane Carney, who played the baritone guitar in the song in addition to doing guitar work on "Birdy as well as co-writing and playing guitar on "Crush", makes an appearance as Lavigne's love interest Lucifer.
+Zane Carney, who played the baritone guitar in the song in addition to contributing on a couple fellow Head Above Water tracks including guitar work on "Birdy", and "Crush" he also co-wrote, plays Lavigne's love interest Lucifer.